telepresenceio/telepresence.io/docs/v2.5/extension/intro.md

 ## How does Telepresence for Docker work?

 Telepresence for Docker is configured to use Docker's host network (VM network for Windows and Mac, host network on Linux).
-Normally, docker containers are isolated from echother, however, containers can be configured to share a network, if they are both configured to use Docker's host network.
+Normally, docker containers are isolated from eachother, however, containers can be configured to share a network, if they are both configured to use Docker's host network.